enjelhutasoit/registration-form/README.txt

 ------------------------------------------------------------------------------------------------
 Hi, there?

-This survey form is an example registration form that I use to my blog enjelhutasoit.com
+This is an example of registration form that I use to my blog enjelhutasoit.com

 You can connect with me on:
 >> https://enjelhutasoit.com